-Sadly following the announcement from the Prime Minister on March 23 all the benefice churches are closed.
+Our churches can only be opened under strict condition in accordance with guidance from the government and the Diocese of Leeds.
 For details about what can be done regarding funerals, emergency baptisms etc scroll down to March 21 on the News/Events page.
-See that page also for some excerpts from the latest Penhil Beacon and how to receive a full copy.
+See that page also for information about when there are services at our churches, which ones are open each week for times of prayer, and some excerpts from the latest Penhill Beacon.

 Come, Holy Spirit,